Word Up! (song): Release and reception

 It just sounded good, and it was before its time.
 You can play "Word Up" anyplace anywhere, and someone is going to be grooving and bobbing their head.
 Our sound was unique, as well.
 I haven't heard another one like it, and we probably won't hear another one like it in the future.
 It was that significant for us.

 Influence and legacy

-Time Out listed the song number 54 in their The 100 best party songs list in 2018.

-"Word Up!" has been covered numerous times by other artists.
+Time Out ranked "Word Up" at number 54 on their "The 100 Best Party Songs" list in 2018.
+The song has been covered numerous times by other artists.
 It is an easy song to sing, being riff based and having a simple vocal melody.